jaxxstorm/sensu-wrapper/README.md

 #### Timeout

-By default, the commands you run will timeout after 5seconds.
+By default, commands will continue to run until they finish.
 If you wish to adjust that, specify the timeout flag:

 ```shell
 $ sensu-wrapper -d -n "name" -d -T 25 ping 8.8.8.8
 {"name":"name","status":0,"output":"hello\n"}
 ```

+If a command is killed due to timeout, it's assumed to have failed and will return exit code 2

 #### Extra JSON